 Early in my career, I took a major step.
 It was so far outside my comfort zone that it took me about 6 months to create a habit.
 I worked with a law enforcement team and was surprised to find out that they made notes on every call, every person that they talked to, and captured everything that happened during their shift.
 At the end of the week, we were conducting a debrief.
 As we went around the table, each member had something to contribute that they could ‘defend in court’.
 When my turn came up, I had nothing that I could definitively say I had accomplished; never mind backing it up with notes.

-My first civilian be bold moment was to start journalling.
-I have journalled every day since that meeting.
-As I write this blog, July 4th, 2019 is page 20,031.
-I have just started a new journal and the old one is sitting on my desk waiting for me to review the contents before moving on.
+My first civilian be bold moment was to start journaling.
+I have journaled every day since that meeting.
+As I write this blog, March 24th, 2022 is page 21,520.
+I am about to start a new new journal, the almost completed journal, and the previous one are sitting on my desk waiting for me to review the contents before moving on.
 I will learn more about myself than you would credit.
 Each journal is about the successes, failures, deviations, challenges, and celebrations.

 Is it easy?
 No. There is still the odd day when I don’t journal as much as I should or don’t journal at all.
 Those pages that read ‘intentionally left blank’ are reminders that I let myself down.
 The worse possible outcome is that I let my team down.